 Once your tickets are ready, check your ticket to which train station are you heading.

-There are two train stations in Tashkent namely – North (Stantsiya Tashkent Pass Tsentr.) and South (Tashkent Yuzhniy/Tashkent Janubiy).
+There are TWO train stations in Tashkent namely - North (Stantsiya Tashkent Pass Tsentr.) and South (Tashkent Yuzhniy/Tashkent Janubiy).
 This post is ONLY about the South Station and please refer to the location map below:

 Train Station Location